Hello there!

 Physical Review D 111, 114517 (2025)

 This work contributed to the 2025 Muon g-2 Theory Initiative White Paper.
-Using supercomputers, we performed the first high-precision, first-principles lattice QCD calculation of the hadronic vacuum polarization (HVP) short-distance window contribution to the muon anomalous magnetic moment $a_\mu = (g-2)/2$.
+We performed the first high-precision, first-principles lattice QCD calculation of the hadronic vacuum polarization (HVP) short-distance window contribution to the muon anomalous magnetic moment $a_\mu = (g-2)/2$.
 The result directly enters the current Standard Model prediction of $a_\mu$, a key benchmark for precision tests of fundamental particle physics.

 HVP SD Comparison